hanjingo/doc/interview.md

 For more info, see: [TCP Protocol#Connection Establishment and Termination](NET/tcp.md)

+#### What happened if we lost the final ACK in TCP handshake?

+If the **final ACK** in the TCP three-way handshake is lost, the **client** transitions to **ESTABLISHED** state and starts sending data, while the **server** remains in **SYN-RCVD** (waiting for the ACK).
+The server will **retransmit** its SYN-ACK packet according to its retransmission timer (typically starting at 1 second, doubling each time).
+The client's data packet will carry the required ACK number, so when the server receives the client's data, it will recognize the ACK and transition to ESTABLISHED.
+If the client sends no data, the server will eventually time out and reset the connection.

+For more info, see: [TCP Protocol#Connection Establishment and Termination](NET/tcp.md)

 #### Explain how to create a simple TCP server that accepts one client connection and sends msg back.

 Creating a simple TCP server involves a standard sequence of steps: creating a socket, binding it to an address and port, listening for incoming connections, accepting a client, communicating and closing the connection.